troessner/articles/draft-how-does-mutant-work.markdown

 ```

 which contains:
   * a [scope](https://github.com/mbj/mutant/blob/master/lib/mutant/scope.rb) called `Greeter`.
 This should look familiar to you now, doesn't it?
-That's the class from above we're actually testing.
+That's the module or class (in `Mutant` it's just called "namespace") from which we take our subjects.
   * a `source_path`: Again, no magic here, you can see the path to the "greeter.rb" on my local file system

 2.)
 A [node](https://github.com/mbj/mutant/blob/master/lib/mutant/mutator/node.rb)